How Drishti Improves Focus and Stability in Ashtanga Yoga

 Next time you're on the mat, pay closer attention to your drishti.
 Let it become the anchor of your practice, helping you sharpen your focus, improve your balance, and bring your body and mind into harmony. 🧘♀️

 Curious about these elements?
-You're welcome to join my Ashtanga / Mysore classes -- let's explore depth and stillness together on the mat. 🌿
+You're welcome to join my Ashtanga / Mysore classes -- let's explore more depth and calm together on the mat. 🌿

 #drishti #ashtanga #ashtangayogahongkong